Associate Professor, Director of Biology Teaching and Learning

 Research InterestCurriculum and instruction in introductory biology courses and biology GTA professional development

 1997 - Ph.D., Louisiana State University

-The primary research focus of my lab is the creation of undergraduate learning environments that foster meaningful student learning.
+The primary research focus of my lab is the shaping of undergraduate learning environments to foster meaningful student learning.
 Although learning environments are organized around specific curricula, the effectiveness of the curriculum is often impacted by the instructor and/or student perception of the instructor.
-Much of the research in my lab has focused on this interplay between reformed curricula and the instructor and how it affects student learning.
+Much of my lab’s research has focused on this interplay between curricula and the instructor and how it affects student learning.

-- Kendall, KD, D Dittrich-Reed, M Niemiller, and EE Schussler.
+• Kendall, KD, D Dittrich-Reed, M Niemiller, and EE Schussler.
 2014.
-Helping graduate teaching assistants use student evaluations as professional development.
+Helping graduate teaching assistants in biology use student evaluations as professional development.
 American Biology Teacher 76(9): 584-588.

 • Bautista, NU, EE Schussler, and SM Rybczynski.
 2014.
 Instructional experiences of graduate assistants implementing explicit and reflective introductory biology laboratories.
 International Journal of Science Education 36(7): 1184-1209.